PeterRusznak/hashnode/cko1fc10701kuegs17esch7bu.md

 }
 export default Display
 ```
 The hook `useEffect` with an empty array runs only when the component is loaded.
-It fetches the entries from backend.The entries are displayed as a table.
+It fetches the entries from backend.
+The entries are displayed as a table.
 There are two other functions `editCustomer` and `deleteCustomer` here, which we are going to implement later.

 To take advantage of routing, replace the old content of `App.js` with this:
 ```js